ningpj/myVoronMods/Blobifier Modifications/readme.md

   - Convert all speeds from mm/min to mm/sec to be consistent with Happy Hare  **(DONE)**
   - Consider park position randomiser (+/- 1.5mm) to prolong rest longevity (moggieuk suggestion)
   - Always extend the tray when descending to home or purge **(DONE)**
   - Retract tray and extend after bucket shake in case blobs are accumulating and getting caught underneath **(DONE)**
+  - Switch accels to use max_accels as defined or user provided whichever is the lower
   - Final QA test RH operation end to end
   - Final QA test LH operation end to end